Is blog commenting GOOD or BAD?

 Not all comments on your website are equal.
 Some comments add value to the discussion and some derail the conversation.
 Featured Comments allow you to feature high quality comments and bury irrelevant comments.
 See our tutorial on how to feature/bury comments in WordPress for more details.

 DX Unanswered Comments

 Comments are good for user engagement but you need to communicate with users by answering their comments.
 Unanswered Comments plugin allows you to easily filter unanswered comments.
 You can sort comments and then reply to all comments.
-See our article how to filter unanswered comments in WordPress for more details.

 Send email only on Reply to My Comment

-This plugin allows users to subscribe to comments and receive notifications when someone replies to their comments.
+This WordPress plugin allows users to subscribe to comments and receive notifications when someone replies to their comments.
 This is helpful for users who just want to receive notifications for just their own comments.
 See this tutorial on how to notify users only on replies to their WordPress comments.